bjogart/logaine-lorestar/_posts/2024-01-25-meet-the-keep.md

 > the means or provisions by which one is kept [^keep]

 The point of a Keep is that it is defensible and sturdy.
-It tells people "someone is here, they are comfy, and they are not leaving".
+It tells people "Someone is here, they are comfy, and they are not leaving".

 This will not stop everybody.
 But for those who remain undeterred,